0unrouted0/nanoels/README.md

     * ESP32-S3-WROOM-1 also possible (with antenna), currently used N16R8

 * What's working in Hardware (with modified software)?
+	* WARNING: This special hardware version is not checked against EMC, CE, FCC and so on...
     * Display over I2C Interface
     * Programming and serial interface over FT232RL for the ESP32-S3-WROOM-1 (N16R8)
     * Keypad with direct soldered Keypad controller